Hyper-Accel/docs/docs/hyperdex_toolchain.md

 ## Prerequisites
 - An LPU device is installed and recognized (`lspci | grep -i xilinx`).
 - **XRT** and **Shell** are installed successfully.
-- Linux kernel version is supported by both XRT and HyperDex-Toolhain.
+- Linux kernel version is supported by both XRT and HyperDex-Toolchain.
 - You should have credentials to download required packages.

 ---